haagahelia/ohke-teknologiat/01_docker/Docker_InfoAndStatus_commands.md

 # Some useful Docker status and information commands

 Learn these!
+Good to test what all of these do.
 And please suggest more!
-Good to test what all of these do:

 ```
 docker --version